COSC3020/graph-search-ross223/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

-This implementation of Depth First Seach has complexity $\Theta (VE)$.
+This implementation of Depth First Seach has worst case complexity $\Theta (V + E)$.
+The algorithm must visit a number of nodes in the graph until the target node is found or until the full graph is explored based on the while loop.
+This means that the runtime is related to the number of nodes in the graph.
+It also must visit some amount of edges in the graph to visit all the nodes which means that the runtime is related to the number of edges in the graph.
+This means that the average runtime is some factor of V + some factor of E which can be written as $O(V + E)$.
+In the worst case the algorithm must visit all nodes and all edges which results in runtime of
+$\Theta (V + E)$.

-There is a while loop that iterates over every V in the worst case.
-Inside the while loop there is a for loop that iterates over a nodes edges.
-The worst case here would be a node with each other node connected to it, which results in a runtime of E. There is also 2 for loops outside the while loop calculating the actual path to the node but they have the same complexity as the while loop so we can ignore them.
-Therefore we can analyze this using loop logic (Ex: a loop inside a loop has runtime n*n) resulting in runtime of $\Theta (VE)$.
+There is also 2 for loops outside the while loop calculating the actual path to the node but they have the same complexity as the while loop so we can ignore them.
+Therefore, the worst case can be written as $\Theta (V + E)$.

 ## Bonus